Map-Guided Curriculum Domain Adaptation and Uncertainty-Aware Evaluation for Semantic Nighttime Image Segmentation: Acknowledgment

 \section{Acknowledgment}

 \fi

 This work is funded by Toyota Motor Europe via the research project TRACE-Z\"urich.
 We thank Simon Hecker for his advice on decoding GoPro GPS data.

-\begin{IEEEbiography}[{ }]{Christos Sakaridis} is a PhD candidate at Computer Vision Lab, ETH Zurich.
-His broad research fields are Computer Vision and Machine Learning, while his current focus is on Computer Vision for autonomous cars in adverse conditions, domain adaptation, and segmentation.
-Prior to joining Computer Vision Lab, he received his MSc in Computer Science from ETH Zurich in 2016 and his Diploma in Electrical \& Computer Engineering from National Technical University of Athens in 2014. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Christos Sakaridis} is a PhD candidate at Computer Vision Lab, ETH Zurich, since 2016.
+His broad research fields are Computer Vision and Machine Learning, while his current focus is on visual recognition in adverse conditions, domain adaptation, and segmentation.
+Prior to joining Computer Vision Lab, he received the MSc degree in Computer Science from ETH Zurich in 2016 and the Diploma degree in Electrical and Computer Engineering from National Technical University of Athens in 2014. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Dengxin Dai} is a senior scientist working with the Computer Vision Lab at ETH Zurich.
 In 2016, he obtained his PhD in Computer Vision at ETH Zurich.
 Since then he is the Team Leader of the TRACE-Zurich team, working on Autonomous Driving in collaboration with Toyota.
 His research interests lie in autonomous driving, robust perception in adverse weather and lighting conditions, automotive sensors, and learning under limited supervision.
 He has organized a CVPR Workshop series ('19, '20) on Vision for All Seasons: Bad Weather and Nighttime, and has organized an ICCV'19 workshop on Autonomous Driving.
 He is the lead guest editor for the IJCV special issue Vision for All Seasons, and an area chair for WACV'20 and CVPR'21. \end{IEEEbiography}